zacharyabolton/capstonetest/dev_diary.md

 	Hackily fixed - 2nd edit click displaying blank form - by forcing page reload on cancel form.
 Don't like it and should look back at it towards the end of dev.
 	For now moving on to designing my database and schema.

+06-22-17

+	Greatly improved UI IMHO.
+What i've learned: keep things simple for two reasons.
+One: it's better UI.
+Two: why waste time when you might need to scrap it later.

+	I have hooked up the list template to the events db.
+Next I need to find a way to select by department...